Fed buys $5.1 billion of mortgage bonds, sells none

-NEW YORK, June 29 The Federal Reserve bought $5.107 billion of agency mortgage-backed securities in the week
+NEW YORK, June 29 (Reuters) - The Federal Reserve bought $5.107 billion of agency mortgage-backed securities in the week

 from Jun.
 22 to Jun.
 28, compared with $6.971 billion purchased the previous week, the New York Federal Reserve Bank said on Thursday.